What we’ll cover…

 The component needs to suit your space and fall in line with your budget of course, but by taking the above factors into account, you can tackle a potential bathroom mould issue before it even surfaces.

-Will the size of the space affect my Bathroom Heating options?
+Will the size of the space impact my heating options?

 Indeed it will.
 The size of a bathroom is of the utmost importance when you come to select your bathroom heating.